I’m taking a short trip to Italy soon. What’s really frustrating is that I’m not going long enough to take advantage of the French auto leaseback.

 You don’t have to find a gas station within fifty feet of the return point to fill the thing up at-then worry that if it didn’t quite fill all the way the rental company will charge you their customary arm, leg, and your first child.
 And it better be a boy.
 Return your lease car empty as a politician’s noggin.
 They don’t care.

 Leasing is a great option.
 Want more info?
 We have an arrangement with Auto Europe.
 They lease Peugeots.
-Check out their Buy Back Program on the Auto Europe website on the right hand side.
+Check out their Buy Back Program on the Auto Europe website.